Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

 While your major coursework will focus on computer science and related subjects, the general education requirements and electives you take are an excellent opportunity to explore your interests.

-There are a wealth of opportunities to consider.
+You can find a wealth of opportunities to consider.
 The US Bureau of Labor Statistics states that a bachelor's degree is the most common entry-level requirement for the computer science roles below [1]:

 Computer programmer